joskid/fotochest/README.md

 * Cropping Images
 * Stability Increase
 * Upgrade to Latest CI Platform
-* Some type of Themeing
+* Some type of Themeing - Using WilliamsConcepts Template Library
 * Updates to the Admin Controller to seperate Admin Content.
 * Rewrite the admin controller.
 * Add Comments